AntekIwa/VoiceToDo/README.md

 ## Features

 - Add tasks using voice commands
-- Delete tasks by voice (by task number)
+- Delete tasks by voice
 - Listen to voice feedback for confirmation
 - View current to-do list in terminal